mbarbin/vcs/doc/docs/explanation/README.md

 - **user-lib**: A placeholder in the diagram for any library that uses `Vcs`.
   Also marked with a * to indicate no runtime dependencies.
-- **executable**: A placeholder for a runtime component based on `user-lib` that commits to a specific provider and concurrency model.
+- **executable**: A placeholder for a runtime component based on `user-lib` that commits to a specific backend and concurrency model.
 - **vcs-git-provider**: A IO-free library that parses the output of a `git` cli process.
 - **vcs-git-eio**: An instantiation of `Vcs_git_provider` based on an `Eio` runtime.
 - **vcs-git-unix**: An instantiation of `Vcs_git_provider` based on the OCaml `Stdlib`.